January 26, 2021

 Environmental System Science

-This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of Biological and Environmental Research under Award Number DE-SC-0010338.
-A portion of this research was performed under the Facilities Integrating Collaborations for User Science (FICUS) program and used resources at the Environmental Molecular Sciences Laboratory (grid.436923.9), which is a DOE Office of Science User Facility sponsored by the Office of Biological and Environmental Research and operated under Contract No. DE-AC05-76RL01830.
-This material is based upon work supported by the DOE’s Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program.
+This material is based upon work supported by the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy’s (DOE) Office of Science (under Award Number DE‐SC‐ 0010338).
+A portion of this research was performed under the Facilities Integrating Collaborations for User Science (FICUS) program and used resources at the Environmental Molecular Sciences Laboratory (grid.436923.9), which is a DOE Office of Science User Facility sponsored by BER and operated under Contract No. DE-AC05-76RL01830.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program.
 The SCGSR program is administered by the Oak Ridge Institute for Science and Education (ORISE) for DOE.
 ORISE is managed by ORAU under contract number DE-SC0014664.
-Students were additionally supported by the following fellowships and grants: UW College of Engineering Dean’s Fellowship/Ford Motor Company Fellowship, UW CEE Valle Scholarship, UW Mary Gates Scholarship, and the Carleton College Kolenkow Reitz Fellowship.
+Students were additionally supported by the following fellowships and grants: University of Washington (UW) College of Engineering Dean’s Fellowship/Ford Motor Company Fellowship, UW Civil and Environmental Engineering Valle Scholarship, UW Mary Gates Scholarship, and the Carleton College Kolenkow Reitz Fellowship.